 Gridlines (sometimes called guidelines) help balance and line up your shot.
 For iPhone, you'll find the toggle for the grid in your Settings app under Camera.
 Android users will turn on the grid in your camera's settings (varies for each device).

-Photographs that are busy can make it difficult for viewers to enjoy your work, particularly when it comes to estate sales.
+Busy photographs can make it difficult for viewers to enjoy your work, particularly when it comes to estate sales.
 Taking pictures of big piles of stuff throughout the house is sometimes undesirable to buyers and may deter them from your sale.
-If possible, try to pull a few special items out, rather than shooting a box or heap of items.
+If possible, try to pull a few special items out, rather than to shoot a box or heap of items.
 There are always exceptions.
 For example, if the box is full of like-items such as Christmas ornaments, a simple snap of the box with a description underneath is just fine.
-And sometimes busyness in the background can't be avoided.
+And sometimes, busyness in the background can't be avoided.